 - Solar nails are strong and do not break easily with light pressure.
 So if you get solar nails done, you can make yourself stress-free from breaking your nails.

-- As solar nails aren’t extensions, they don’t harm your natural nails.
+- Solar nails don’t harm your natural nails.
 Instead, solar nails act as a protection layer for your natural fingernails.

-- Solar nails don’t require putting your hands in a UV lamp for 10 to 15 minutes to get them done.
+- Solar nails don’t require putting your hands in a UV lamp for 10 to 15 minutes to cure them.
 They are air-dry.
-So here you are, saving yourself from exposure to ultraviolet rays.
+So here you are saving yourself from exposure to ultraviolet rays and time.

 - Solar nails offer the most refined nail finish.
-As a result, solar nails can be best for celebrations, weddings, birthday ceremonies, or any other special occasion.
+As a result, solar nails can be best for wedding manicures, celebrations, birthday ceremonies, or any other special occasion.

 - You can easily refill your solar nails.
 You don’t need to reapply them again.
-In that scenario, getting solar nails over other acrylic nails is a great advantage.
+In that scenario, getting solar nails over other acrylic nails is a significant benefit.